cabo/ace-aif/draft-ietf-ace-aif.md

 {: align="left"}

 // RFC Ed.: please replace TBD1 and TBD2 with assigned IDs and remove this note.
-// RFC Ed.: please replace RFC XXXX with this RFC number and remove this note.

 Note that applications that register `Toid` and `Tperm` values are encouraged to also register Content-Formats for the relevant